Metal 3D printers: Everything you need to know

 Metal 3D Printer #1: DM Production System

-DM Production System is a metal 3D printer developed by Desktop Metal company and it uses a process called Single Pass Jetting.
+DM Production System is an affordable metal 3D printer developed by Desktop Metal company and it uses a 3D printing process called Single Pass Jetting.
 What is really promising about its process is that it is 100 times faster and 20 times cheaper than existing metal 3D printing options.
 So, the DM Production System metal 3D printer is targeting and addressing mainly the mass manufacturing industry for 3D printed metal parts.
-This 3D printer will be available at the beginning of 2018, so until then you can have a preview of its potential in the following video.
+This 3D printer will be available at the beginning of 2018, so until then you can have a preview of its potential in the following video

 Metal 3D Printer #2: DM Metal Studio